TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Related Works

 \paragraph{Time Series LLMs}

-Distinct from efforts in dedicated TSFMs, applications of pretrained LLMs to time series analysis are rapidly evolving.
-The core objective is to leverage the rich contextual understanding of LLMs while adapting text-optimized architectures for continuous numerical data \citep{zhang_large_2024}.
+An adjacent line of research is in using LLM-based models for time series tasks~\citep{zhang_large_2024}.
+Some of these methods are also TSFMs, but many are not.
+The core motivation of this approach is to use pretrained LLMs, which are extremely capable sequential prediction models as a foundation for time series prediction.
 While early work demonstrated feasibility by prompting LLMs with text-based time series for zero-shot forecasting~\citep{gruver_large_2023}, limitations in numerical precision and efficiency \citep{spathis2024first} spurred the development of more sophisticated representation strategies.
-These include discretizing continuous series via quantization~\citep{ansari_chronos_2024,zhang2025tempogpt} or vocabulary expansion~\citep{wang2025chattime,xie2024chatts} (although at the cost of potential information loss \citep{chatzigeorgakidis2024multicast}), and structuring the input through patching or multi-scale decomposition~\citep{zhou_one_2023,jin_time-llm_2023,chan_leveraging_2024,kowsher2024llm}.
-However, these methods often process time series and text as distinct, sequential blocks, focusing primarily on forecasting.
+These include discretizing continuous series via quantization~\citep{ansari_chronos_2024,zhang2025tempogpt} or vocabulary expansion~\citep{wang2025chattime,xie2024chatts}, and structuring the input through patching or multi-scale decomposition~\citep{zhou_one_2023,jin_time-llm_2023,chan_leveraging_2024,kowsher2024llm}.
+However, these methods generally do not use the text understanding and generation capabilities of LLMs at all, or do so in very limited ways, negating their advantages.
+They also focus primarily on forecasting, and often do not train the LLM itself, only encoder and decoder layers.
+Some more recent work has aimed to better utilize the text understanding and generation capabilities of LLMs \citep{xie2024chatts, lee2025timecap}, but use weaker text-based time series representations and are more limited in scope.

-Recent work addresses input representation limitations by enforcing structural consistency within the LLM's latent space to bridge modality gaps \citep{hu2025context,liu2025calf}.
-Other approaches unlock reasoning potential through conversational and multi-agent systems for enhanced performance and interpretability \citep{xie2024chatts, lee2025timecap}.
-While these methods advance multimodal integration, they typically treat time series as a static input to be reasoned about, generating textual summaries or predictions as the final output.
-TsLLM addresses these critical limitations by interleaving time series and text within the inputs and, crucially, the outputs of a pretrained LLM.
-This enables deep connections between modalities and provides new flexibility in how problems can be constructed and solved.